rkalaniNV/Automodel/docs/get-started/quick-start.md

 ## Expected Output

-You should see output like:
+You should observe output like:

 ```console
 INFO: Loading model meta-llama/Llama-3.2-1B...